Using an External Solver and Accessing the Solution¶

-This page shoes how to solve a model and access the solution.
+This page shows how to solve a model and access the solution.
 The reader should be familiar with the concept of optimizer and optimizer factories.
 If this is not the case, please refer to the page on Optimizers.

 Let us consider the following code.